SeineAle/daytona-md/daytona2.md

 ### Problems with Conventional Setup
+In the previous section, we set up our app locally.
+Setting up our app locally seems straightforward in theory, but in practice, it can be highly inefficient for productivity.
+Challenges arise from conflicting dependencies and library versions: some require older Node.js versions, while others demand newer ones.
+Manually resolving these conflicts is time-consuming and risky, with potential impacts on other projects if global changes are made.
+Ensuring consistency across team members is also complex due to variations in operating systems and configurations.
+The major issues with conventional setup are:

 - **Dependency Management**: Traditional setups often face issues where different projects require conflicting versions of dependencies or libraries.
 Resolving these conflicts manually can be time-consuming and error-prone.<br><br>
 - **Time Consumption**: Setting up development environments manually can consume valuable time that developers could otherwise spend on actual coding and development tasks.<br><br>
 - **Collaboration Difficulties**: Maintaining consistency across team members' development environments can be challenging.
 Differences in operating systems, configurations, or installed software versions can lead to compatibility issues.
+-**Security Concerns**: Manual setups may overlook security best practices, such as isolated environments or secure configurations, increasing vulnerability risks.

 ### How Daytona Helps

-Daytona automates the entire process, addressing these issues effectively:
+Daytona automates the provisioning and configuration of development environments, ensuring that all project-specific dependencies, libraries, and tools are seamlessly set up.
+It integrates smoothly with leading IDEs such as Visual Studio Code and IntelliJ IDEA, supporting their extensions and plugins.
+This integration allows developers to work securely within their preferred environments.
+Daytona handles the entire setup process automatically, providing the following key features:
+- **Security**: Daytona creates a secure VPN connection between the client machine and the remote machine.
+All ports on the remote machine can be accessed securely without the need for manual port forwarding.<br><br>
 - **Automated Provisioning**: Daytona automates the provisioning and configuration of development environments.
 This includes setting up necessary dependencies, libraries, and tools based on project requirements, reducing the likelihood of conflicts and mismatches.<br><br>
 - **Seamless IDE Integration**: Daytona seamlessly integrates with popular integrated development environments (IDEs) such as Visual Studio Code and IntelliJ IDEA.
 Developers can securely connect to these IDEs and work within their familiar coding environments.<br><br>
 - **Easy Sharing and Collaboration with Cross-Platform Support**: Daytona enhances collaboration through robust cross-platform support, ensuring seamless sharing across team members and stakeholders.
-It accommodates diverse operating systems like Linux, macOS, and Windows, supporting both x86-64 and AArch64 architectures.
+It accommodates diverse operating systems like Linux, macOS, and Windows, supporting both x86-64 and AArch64 architectures.<br><br>
+- **Efficient Dependency Management**: Daytona resolves the complexities of dependency conflicts by automatically installing and managing versions.
+This capability streamlines development workflows, saving time and reducing potential errors associated with manual resolution of dependency conflicts.
 ### Setting up the project using Daytona

+Having already set up the MERN repository locally manually and discussed the issues it caused, let's delve into how Daytona simplifies the development process, enhancing efficiency from initiation to collaboration.
+Prepare to streamline your workflow and boost team productivity!

-#### Step 1: Install Daytona
+#### Step 1: Installing Daytona cli locally on your machine
-Daytona’s functionality is exposed through a command-line tool that runs on Linux, macOS, and Windows systems on both x86-64 and AArch64 architectures.
+Daytona’s functionality is exposed via a versatile command-line tool compatible with Linux, macOS, and Windows operating systems and supports both x86-64 and AArch64 architectures.

   Pre-requisites: Ensure Docker is installed and running.

 ##### For Windows
 - Run the following script in PowerShell: